stijn-dejongh/lovecraft_public_domain/raw_converts/wd.md

 tumbler about a quarter full of black oxide of manganese.

-  The worn leather book was the journal of the dead man on the floor, and had at once made it clear that the name  "Frederick N. Mason, Mining Properties, Toronto, Canada ", signed in the hotel register, was a false one.
+  The worn leather book was the journal of the dead man on the floor, and had at once made it clear that the name  "Frederick N. Mason, Mining Properties, Toronto, Canada", signed in the hotel register, was a false one.
 There were other things--terrible things--which it likewise made clear; and still other things of far greater terror at which it hinted hideously without making them clear or even fully believable.
 It was the half-belief of the